jessecambon/jessecambon.github.io/_drafts/2019-12-8-practical-tidy-evaluation.md

 ### The “Curly-Curly” Shortcut and Passing Multiple Variables

-To wrap things up, I’ll cover a few additional tricks for your tidy evaluation toolbox:
+To wrap things up, I’ll cover a few additional tricks and shortcuts for your tidy evaluation toolbox.

   - The “curly-curly” {% raw %}[{{
     }}](https://www.tidyverse.org/blog/2019/06/rlang-0-4-0/){% endraw %}
-    operator is a shortcut which is used to directly extract a stored variable name from “measure\_var” in the example below.
-In the prior example we needed both “enquo” and “\!\!” to do this.
-However, note that if you want to extract the string variable name with the “as\_label” function, you will still need to use “enquo” and “\!\!” as we have done with “measure\_name” below.
+    operator directly extracts a stored variable name from “measure\_var” in the example below.
+In the prior example we needed both “enquo” and “\!\!” to evaluate a variable like this so the “curly-curly” operator is a convenient shortcut.
+However, note that if you want to extract the string variable name with the “as\_label” function, you will still need to use “enquo” and “\!\!” as we have done below with “measure\_name”.
   - The [syms](https://rlang.r-lib.org/reference/sym.html) function and
-    the “\!\!\!” operator are used for passing a list of variables as a function argument (we use this to pass multiple group by variables below).
-Because we are evaluating a list of variables, the “\!\!\!” is now used for “groupby\_vars” instead of the “\!\!” operator we have used previously.
-One quirk is that to use the “syms” function we will need to pass the variable names as strings (in quotes).
+    the “\!\!\!” operator are used for passing a list of variables as a function argument.
+In prior examples “\!\!” was used to evaluate a single group by variable and now we use “\!\!\!” to evaluate a list of group by variables.
+One quirk is that to use the “syms” function we will need to pass the variable names in quotes.
-  - Created variables in the “summarize” function are named with a combination of the “measure\_name” value and a string with the “\!\!” and “:=” operators and the “str\_c” function from [stringr](https://stringr.tidyverse.org/).
-You can use similar code to build your own variable names with strings using functions such as summarize and mutate.
+  - Columns created in the “summarize” function are named with a combination of the variable name passed in “measure\_name” and a string using the “\!\!” and “:=” operators and the “str\_c” function from [stringr](https://stringr.tidyverse.org/).
+You can use similar code to build your own column names from variable name inputs and strings.

-The function is defined below and used to group by the “cyl” variable and then by the “am” and “vs” variables (ie. the “\!\!\!” operator and “syms” function can be used with either a list of strings or a single string)
+Our new function is defined below and is first called to group by the “cyl” variable and then called to group by the “am” and “vs” variables.
+Note that the “\!\!\!” operator and “syms” function can be used with either a list of strings or a single string.

 ``` r
 get_stats <- function(data,groupby_vars,measure_var) {